sugarlabs/GSoC/Ideas-2019.md

 **Priority:** Moderate

 **Prerequisites**<br>
+ - Experience with Python
- - Strong experience of working on Sugar activities
+ - Strong experience with Sugar activities
- - Releasing and maintaining activities on ASLO
+ - Experience with maintaining activities on ASLO

 **Description**<br>
 Sugar has a lot of activities (250+ on GitHub, and more